 For startups, follow the Orenda Startup Guide, or watch some of our videos showing different ways to do it.
 Basically, it's a procedure that goes like this:

 - Test the fill water, and input results in the Orenda LSI Calculator App (available on iOS and Android)

 - Use the Orenda App to figure out where you want your startup chemistry to be, and tap Get Dosage

 - Add the 'purge dose' of SC-1000 to the pool, either in the main drain, or down the Orenda Startup Barrel hose, and some of it in the pre-dissolving calcium solution (in the barrel or in the buckets) to chelate calcium prior to adding it to the pool.

-- Add prescribed amount of pre-dissolved calcium as the water is filling.
+- Add prescribed amount of pre-dissolved, chelated calcium as the water is filling.
 Add sodium bicarb the next day.

 - Continue with NPC startup guidelines from there.

 We are often asked about the acid startup practice.
 This is also called a "hot start" or "zero alkalinity startup".
 These startups are highly aggressive to cementitious surfaces, and they have been used as an exposure technique.
 Sure, it may look great in the short term, but an acid startup aggressively leeches calcium hydroxide from the surface; valuable calcium that belongs in the surface.
 The loss of material to water creates etching, which makes the surface rough and pitted.